fsantanna/pingus/ceu/README.md

 Claim: Transactions are the only plausible solution to concurrent mutable state -->

-The main motivation for rewriting Pingus to Céu is to advocate its programming model as an expressive alternative for writing the game logic.
+The main motivation for rewriting Pingus to Céu is to suggest structured synchronous reactive programming as an expressive alternative for writing video games.
 In Pingus, the game logic accounts for almost half the size of the codebase (18173 from 39362 LoC, or 46%).
 `TODO: total rewritten, gains in %`